TChapman500/Joystick/README.md

 # Joystick
 This is supposed to be a cross-platform Joystick library, but for now, it's just for windows.
 Forks are pull requests to improve this library are welcome.
+I have made a simple [Joystick Viewer](https://github.com/TChapman500/WindowsJoystick) for testing this library.
+Just don't hit the refresh button.

 ## Use in Projects
 For each platform, you should only need to download the platform-specific static library, and the `InputSystem.h`, `IInputSystem.h`, `Joystick.h`, `InputButton.h`, `InputAxis.h`, and `InputHAT.h` files.
 To initialize the input system, call `TChapman500::JoystickAPI::CreateInputSystem()`, and then call `TChapman500::JoystickAPI::DestroyInputSystem()` to deallocate the memory.